itsarvindhere/merge-sort/001. Count of Smaller Numbers After Self/Notes.md

 	And loop will terminate since j became 1.

-	And since we still have "6" in the left subarray, for it, we will add the count we got so far at its correct index in output array.
+	And since we still have "6" in the left subarray, we do the same as we did for "5".

+	That is, it is bigger than all elements in right sublist so number of elements smaller than it right now = length of right sublist.

+	So, we add this number to whatever we have already for "6".

 	Hence, after sorting, R = [(3,1), (2,6)].